ting11222001/TechBridge-Invoice-app/README.md

 ## The TechBridge Story

 TechBridge is a non-profit that coordinates device donations from businesses to students in need.
-It connects three types of partner organisations — each with a financial relationship with TechBridge that needs to be tracked:
+It connects three types of partner organisations, each with a financial relationship with TechBridge that needs to be tracked:

 | Partner Type | Who they are | Why TechBridge invoices them |
 |---|---|---|